Perl API Installation with Git

 $ cd $ mkdir src $ cd src

-Take a clone of BioPerl from GitHub
+Take a clone of BioPerl from GitHub and change to the correct version:

 Install the Ensembl git tools to allow easy management of the Ensembl repos.